glic3rinu/passlib/docs/lib/passlib.ext.django.rst

      This is the default behavior if ``PASSLIB_CONTEXT`` is not set.

-     The exact default policy can be found in :data:`~passlib.ext.django.utils.DEFAULT_CTX`.
+     The exact default policy used can be found in :data:`~passlib.ext.django.utils.DEFAULT_CTX`.

-   * ``None``, in which case this app will do nothing when django is loaded.
+   * ``None``, in which case this app will do nothing when Django is loaded.

    * A multiline configuration string suitable for passing to :meth:`passlib.context.CryptPolicy.from_string`.